Riverscapes/gcd/docs/Download/about.md

 ## GCD AddIn for ArcGIS

-The following table summarizes the compatibiltiy of GCD versions with ArcGIS:
+The following table summarizes the compatibility of GCD versions with ArcGIS:

 <table class="tg">
   <tr>